 I follow bloggers who write so well they could damn well publish their own book.
 The bloggers whose ideas are so engaging I can’t help but envy why I didn’t think of them myself.
 The bloggers who have navigated the vastness of the Internet to construct maps for their readers

 “I want to build a new framework for what information matters,” she said.
 In effect, she wants to recreate the portals she first viewed the world through as a child — the library science of her mother and the encyclopedia of her grandmother.

 –Maria Popova has some big ideas, The New York Times

-And if you like to think, I recommend Farnam Street.
+And if you like to think about thinking, I recommend Farnam Street.

 Finally, once you do read a book,

 Read the author’s recommendations.

 A book doesn’t come together on its own.
 The author puts in a lot of effort to research then curate the material to be published.
 They have a scope: What they covered versus what they took out.

 So if you want to know more about what was removed, the authors would be able to point you in the right direction.